Caleb-Muinde83/Friday-Independent-Project---Week-4/README.md

 5. Intergrate the listed python libs in your text editor.
 6. Have microsoft office Word to view the Data Report.

+<------Links to my JIRA and Github are in the data report-------.